What Is a DSAR? Data Subject Access Requests Explained

 Who Can Submit a DSAR?

-Any individual — or a third party acting on behalf of an individual — can submit a DSAR.
+Under the GDPR — and most existing privacy laws — any individual or a third party acting on behalf of an individual can submit a DSAR, for example:

-In addition, submissions could be from users, employees, customers, or other individuals who have had their personal data collected.
+Submissions could also be from users, employees, customers, or other individuals who have had their personal data collected.

 In all cases, you must verify the requestor’s identity and ensure the request is valid.